 7. But for Catholic women there is the Ordo Virginum, the privilege of taking vows as a Bride of Christ living in the world.

 Yes indeed.
-For a woman who offers herself as a Perpetual Virgin, the website consecratedvirgins.org promises two special privileges:
+For a woman who takes vows as a Perpetual Virgin, the website consecratedvirgins.org promises two special privileges:

-2. with permission from the Order of the Diocese, the right to keep in her home and to venerate a consecrated Communion Host of Christ the Bridegroom.
+2. With diocesan permission, the right to keep in her home a consecrated Communion Host of Christ, her Bridegroom.

-8. But if no man has married you, it means that Jesus has called you apart to be his bride.
+8. But if no man married you, it means that Jesus set you apart to be his very own lover.

-Finally one night I sat staring at the consecrated Host thinking “I guess I have to sit here until that piece of bread up there is all the companionship I need.”
+Those evenings in the dark always left me so desolate and empty that afterwards I’d beeline to Trader Joe’s to buy ice cream and chocolate, wolfing them down in my little studio room.
+Finally one night in the pew I thought “I guess I have to sit here until that piece of bread up there is all the husband I need.”

 9. You receive extra benefit from parish activities.
 You can attend our movie & popcorn night, while married women are at home serving their husbands.

-If I had the husband, he’d serve me by getting the movie and I’d make the popcorn and we’d watch it cuddled in bed in comfort; not with a long bus ride to & fro and sitting in a drafty hall on those little metal folding chairs.
+If I had the husband, he’d serve me by going out to get the video.
+Then I’d make the popcorn and we’d watch it cuddled on the couch in comfort; not with a long bus ride to & fro and sitting in a drafty hall on those little metal folding chairs.

-All these years I could have had a girlfriend?
-Then the Catholic Church would have given me a warm welcome too?
+So if I married a woman, the Catholic Church would give me a warm welcome too?

-What Jesus said is that some people make themselves eunuchs.
-It’s for people who choose it.
+Jesus said that some people make themselves eunuchs.
+Voluntary.
+Free will again.

 Here’s Psalm 16:6-11, a meditation for someone feeling alone: